-255. The Consent Holder must manage operational port noise in accordance with WDC Conditions 57-67 [insert WDC consent reference].
+236.255.
+The Consent Holder must manage operational port noise in the CMA in accordance with WDC Conditions 57-67 [insert WDC consent reference].

 Advice note: The Port Noise Standard (NZS 6809:1999 Acoustics - Port Noise Management and Land Use Planning) encapsulated in the WDC conditions applies cumulatively for port activities on land and in the CMA.